WorldvsPlastic/learn/docs/plastic_solution/wvp-community-components.md

 # WVP Community Components

 ## At home recycling component
-Recycling awareness and guide tool -
+Recycling awareness and guide tool
 "It all stats at home, with you."

-1. Information about types of plastic, 1-7, and example products for each.
+1. Information about types of plastic, 1-7
+    * example products for each.
 2. Instructions on how to best recylce at home
 	* How to best prepare and sort it
     * Where to take each type of waste